 The more informed you are about the common causes for commercial truck accidents, the better prepared you are to avoid one and stay safe on the roads.

-Fast Facts About 18-Wheel Commercial Truck Accidents
+What You Need to Know About 18-Wheel Commercial Truck Accidents

-There is a reason semi-trucks present a higher accident risk.
-Tractor-trailers need additional stopping distance because of their weight, making it harder for them to brake and stop.
+For instance, commercial truck drivers need to be trained to react quickly and appropriately in a number of traffic conditions.
+Commercial trucks and tractor-trailers need additional stopping distance because of their weight, making it harder for them to brake and stop.
 18-wheel trucks present a special set of risks because of their large size, onboard cargo, and heavy vehicle weight.
 Because of these factors, crashes involving semi-trucks are much more devastating and catastrophic than normal auto accidents.

 Regarding commercial semi-truck accidents, studies have shown:

-- The majority of 18-wheeler trucks involved in crashes have a single, semi-trailer attached to them.
+- The majority of 18-wheeler trucks involved in crashes have a single semi-trailer attached to them.

 - When a fatal, multi-car crash occurs, studies have shown that it is more likely to include a semi-truck.

 - It is not just cars that are affected; about one-fifth of fatal large truck crashes also involve pedestrians.

 For these reasons, it is of the utmost importance to stay alert and follow proper passing techniques and safety tips when driving next to a commercial vehicle.

 7 Safety Tips to Avoid a Semi-Truck Accident